GGurol/nawy-apartments/README.md

 docker compose exec -u postgres db psql -d postgres -c "ALTER USER postgres WITH PASSWORD '<PASSWORD>';"

 Prisma CLI not found at runtime

 Your image must include prisma at runtime or you must run migrations in a separate job.

-Current Dockerfile/compose run npx prisma migrate deploy on start; ensure prisma is installed in the image (dependencies) and prisma/ is copied.
+Current Dockerfile/compose runs npx prisma migrate deploy on start; ensure prisma is installed in the image (dependencies) and prisma/ is copied.

-Frontend can’t reach backend when using Compose
+Frontend can’t reach backend in Compose

-Use NEXT_PUBLIC_API_URL=http://localhost:4000/api in the browser. http://backend:4000 works only inside Docker network, not in the browser.
+Use NEXT_PUBLIC_API_URL=http://localhost:4000/api in the browser. http://backend:4000 works only inside the Docker network, not in the browser.

 Port conflicts

-EADDRINUSE :3000 or :4000:

 lsof -ti :3000 | xargs -r kill -9
 lsof -ti :4000 | xargs -r kill -9

 Reset database volume